 Lowcountry Basement Systems, a waterproofing and foundation repair company, has recently expanded its service area to include Charleston.
 The company offers a variety of crawl space solutions, including crawl space encapsulation or sealing to help homeowners avoid other unnecessary crawl space repairs, create a healthier living space and save money on utility bills.
 Creating a vapor barrier in the crawl space also gives homeowners useful storage space under their home.

 Lowcountry Basement Systems uses a number of proprietary products developed by its team of engineers like TerraBlock.
 This crawl space insulation was designed to meet the challenge of insulating rough, uneven crawl space floors.
 The company also has The SmartJack Crawl Space Stabilizer, an adjustable supplemental support system used for sagging crawl spaces.

-To learn more about their services, or schedule a free inspection (excluding real estate evaluations), visit online at CharlestonFoundations.com or call 1-843-410-3797.
+To learn more about their services or schedule a free inspection (excluding real estate evaluations), fill out the form below or visit online at CharlestonFoundations.com or call 1-843-410-3797.